jackrugile/start-making-games/notes.md

 	- film talk
 - 2016-08-04 // Thursday
 	- run through talk three times in full
+	- add slides to github AND to online location /start-making-games/
 	- lots of rest
 - 2016-08-05 // Friday
 	- talk!